gakalmar/Notes/JS_Basics.md

         console.log(funcName(arg1, arg2));  //The return value only gets displayed once it is called with the console log function.

-        **return default is undefuned, so even if a function does something (eg. prints something), but the return keyword is not used, it's value will be undefined
+        **return default is undefined, so even if a function does something (eg. prints something), but the return keyword is not used, it's value will be undefined

 # Builtin features